 In 2016 we sued in federal court to obtain the records.
 Although CBP provided some information in response to our lawsuit, it redacted all geographic information from the records, making it impossible to determine where in Michigan CBP is operating and how far from the actual border the agency is conducting warrantless searches.
 In 2018 we reached a settlement agreement that requires CBP to provide city/township-level geographic information.

 In March 2020 we finally received the last of the documents.
 Our analysis of those records showed disturbing patterns of racial profiling and abuse, as well as extensive and damaging entanglement between local law enforcement and CBP.
 We are preparing a full report on our findings.

 (Michigan Immigrant Rights Center v.
-U.S. Department of Homeland Security; ACLU Attorneys Miriam Aukerman and Michael J. Steinberg and Legal Fellow Juan Caballero; Cooperating Attorneys Samuel Damren and Corey Wheaton of Dykema.)
+U.S. Department of Homeland Security; ACLU Attorneys Miriam Aukerman, Monica Andrade and Juan Caballero; Cooperating Attorneys Samuel Damren, Dante Stella, Nina Gavrilovic, and Corey Wheaton of Dykema.)